hindu-comm/mail_stream_indology/2015/06/prof._or_mr._or_mrs./173__Dominik_Wujastyk.md

 Sir James.

-​​Isn't it pleasant to speak of inconsequential matter ​s​
+Isn't it pleasant to speak of inconsequential matter s
-​, just for a while?
+, just for a while?

-Dominik​
+Dominik

 -------------- next part --------------